 - 1. All parents must submit a copy of the student's birth certificate to verify age. - 2.
 Baptismal certificates are to be submitted for Catholic students entering for the first time. - 3.
-As required by the State of Missouri, immunization records will be required for all first time students prior to the first day of attendance at St. Vincent Elementary School.
+As required by the State of Missouri, immunization records will be required for all first time students prior to the first day of attendance at St. Vincent Schools.
 Parents must also submit a record of a physical examination and complete a health history for their children. - 4.
-An enrollment form/tuition payment information and the registration fee needs to be signed and returned. - 5.
-Copies of Social Security numbers are requested but optional. - 6.
-In cases in which the parents of the student are divorce, a copy of the divorce decree, which verifies custody arrangements, must be provided. - 7.
-Teacher requests may not be completely honored due to being a small school in order to provide the best instruction to all of our students.
+A copy of the divorce decree, which verifies custody arrangements, must be provided in case of divorce. - 5.
+Placement requests may not be completely honored due to being a small school in order to provide the best instruction to all of our students.